collaborative-robotics/collaborative-robotics.github.io/ismr-2020-workshop.md

 ## Call for Abstracts/Posters

-We plan to solicit abstracts for poster presentation, but this is currently on hold due to the Coronavirus situation.
+We will solicit abstracts for poster presentation.
 Travel awards will be offered to selected students who have accepted posters.

 ## Organizers